tres-framework/conventions/commenting.md

 Commenting, not to be confused with [DocBlocks](docblock.md), are used to make notes inside a section of code.

 ## Standard comment
-Comments regardless of the length should use two forward slashes (`//`).
+Comments regardless of the length MUST use two forward slashes (`//`).
 ```php
 // This is a comment
 ```